The St. Peter’s Health 2025 Whole Food Challenge will run from October 1st to October 31st. It is free and open to the public.

 It may be helpful to follow along with this challenge by completing a Nutrient-Dense Food Checklist each day of the challenge.
 This will help you see your progress on how many foods you have incorporated from the beginning to the end of the challenge.
 Use the link below to print off your checklist.

-Nutrients-dense Foods Checklist
+Nutrient-dense Foods Checklist

 Week 1: Understand Whole Foods